Tricorder: "Real" tricorders

 On May 10, 2011, the X Prize Foundation partnered with Qualcomm Incorporated to announce the Tricorder X Prize, a $10 million incentive to develop a mobile device that can diagnose patients as well as or better than a panel of board-certified physicians.
 On January 12, 2012, the contest was officially opened at the 2012 Consumer Electronics Show in Las Vegas.
 Early entrants to the competition include two Silicon Valley startups, Scanadu and Senstore, which began work on the medical tricorder in early 2011.
 Entries included ones from CloudDx and DMI, among others.
 The winner of the competition was Final Frontier Medical Devices, which is now known as Basil Leaf Technologies.

 On August 23, 2011, moonblink's tricorder app for Android was served with a copyright infringement notice by lawyers for CBS and it was deleted from the Android Market by Google.
 On January 5, 2012, it was put back again as a new app in the Android market, although it is no longer available.

 In 2012, cognitive science researcher Dr. Peter Jansen announced having developed a handheld mobile computing device modeled after the design of the tricorder.
 A version that expanded the original capabilities to include visible spectroscopy, radiation sensing, thermal imaging, and environmental sensing was released as open source hardware in 2014.

 On December 7, 2020, genomics researcher Dr. Michael Schatz and his intern Aspyn Palatnick published a paper on the first mobile app to allow anybody to study DNA virtually anywhere using an iPhone or iPad, which many media outlets dubbed to be a "DNA tricorder."

-On February 19, 2022, NASA sent the rHEALTH ONE, a universal biomedical analyzer, regarded as a comprehensive device capable of measuring most common lab tests for spaceflight medical conditions, to the International Space Station.
+On February 19, 2022, NASA sent the rHEALTH ONE, a miniature cytometry-based biomedical analyzer, to the International Space Station.
 This was successfully tested by ESA astronaut Samantha Cristoforetti on May 13 and May 16, 2022.
-She successfully demonstrated the device's ability to take a small drop of sample (< 10 uL) and perform measurements on samples prepared by NASA for determining the performance of the device on-orbit.
-Over 100 million raw data points were recorded on five different detector channels using two lasers with a readout of minutes, making the rHEALTH ONE the most powerful biomedical analyzer ever tested in space.
+She demonstrated the device's ability to take a small drop of sample (< 10 uL) and perform measurements on samples prepared by NASA to evaluate device performance in a microgravity environment.
+Over 70 million raw data points were recorded across five detector channels using two lasers over a ~2-minute acquisition period per sample, enabling discrimination of sample populations based on forward scatter (size) and fluorescence intensity across multiple channels.